 That would be Hillary Clinton.

-Uh, even though I have political disagreements, we have uh we have a duty to protect them, but they're willing seemingly to gamble with the lives of us.
+Even though I have political disagreements, we have a duty to protect them, but they're willing, seemingly, to gamble with the lives of us.

 That's exactly right.

-Extreme ownership requires that leaders take a brutally honest self-assessment and uh of of themselves of the team, but also of the enemy.
+Extreme ownership requires that leaders take a brutally honest self-assessment of themselves, of the team, but also of the enemy.

-And I think that's really where uh our our leadership under the Obama administration under Hillary Clinton has failed here is that they they just absolutely will not recognize the threat.
+And I think that's really where our leadership under the Obama administration under Hillary Clinton has failed here, is that they just absolutely will not recognize the threat.

-And back to your previous question, Sean, we absolutely do want to help help these folks.
+And back to your previous question, Sean, we absolutely do want to help these folks.

-The best way we can help Syrian refugees is by allowing our military to do what they know how to do best, and that's destroy ISIS in Syria and Iraq so that these folks can return to their homes.
+The best way we can help Syrian refugees is by allowing our military to do what they know how to do best, and that is destroy ISIS in Syria and Iraq so that these folks can return to their homes.

 I don't think they will.